FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Introduction

 \section{Introduction}

-Deep Learning (DL) has demonstrated that it can solve real-world problems in challenging areas ranging from Computer Vision (CV)~\cite{voulodimos2018deep} to Natural language Processing (NLP)~\cite{otter2020survey}.
+\IEEEPARstart{D}{eep} Learning (DL) has demonstrated that it can solve real-world problems in challenging areas ranging from Computer Vision (CV)~\cite{voulodimos2018deep} to Natural language Processing (NLP)~\cite{otter2020survey}.
 Complementary with the advancements in mobile edge computing (MEC)~\cite{feng2022computation} and energy-efficient AI accelerators, visions of intelligent city-scale platforms for critical applications, such as mobile augmented reality (MAR)~\cite{rauschcogxr}, disaster warning~\cite{disasterwarning}, or facilities management~\cite{xin2022deep}, seem progressively feasible.
 Nevertheless, the accelerating pervasiveness of mobile clients gave unprecedented growth in Machine-to-Machine (M2M) communication~\cite{cisco2020cisco}, leading to an insurmountable amount of network traffic.
 A root cause is the intrinsic limitation of mobile devices that allows them to realistically host a single lightweight Deep Neural Network (DNN) in memory at a time.
-Hence, clients must frequently offload inference requests since the local resources alone cannot meet the complex and demanding requirements relying on multiple highly accurate DNNs~\cite{infaas}.
+Local resources cannot meet the demanding requirements of applications that rely on multiple highly accurate DNNs~\cite{zhang2022comprehensive, zhang2023comprehensive}.
+Hence, clients must frequently offload inference requests~~\cite{infaas}.